 7

-In the Conversational Experience settings, choose the Contact Center AI Config name from the Contact Center AI Config drop-down list.
+• Static Contact Center AI Config–Choose the CCAI config name from the Contact Center AI Config drop-down list.

-The Contact Center AI Config is populated based on the CCAI feature that is configured on Control Hub.
+The CCAI config name is populated based on the CCAI feature that is configured in Control Hub.

 For custom input language, configure the Set Variable activity as follows: